jorgenio/docs-rendering/README.md

-# OVH - Docs rendering engine
+# Jorgenio - Docs rendering engine
 This repository contains our official Documentation Rendering Engine.

 ## Continuous integration
-Based on flat markdown content from [Github OVH.Docs](https://github.com/ovh/docs), we build docs.jorgenio.com and template all markdown with our rendering engine.
+Based on flat markdown content from [Github Jorgenio.Docs](https://github.com/ovh/docs), we build docs.jorgenio.com and template all markdown with our rendering engine.
 Our build contains a bunch of static HTML files, deployed in ours front webfarms.

 Our CI Pipe is managed by [CDS](https://github.com/ovh/cds) All modifications to this repository, will automatically trigger a new build to docs.jorgenio.com.